 In gastric restrictive procedures, the normal digestive process stays intact.
 None of the gastrointestinal tract is bypassed.
 There are two types of operations:

 Because the size of the stomach is reduced so much, these procedures are called “restrictive.”

 After having a restrictive procedure, you can only eat about three-quarters to a cup of well-chewed food.
 Eating more than the stomach pouch can hold may cause nausea and vomiting.

 Restrictive procedures have fewer risks than gastric bypass procedures.
 But they may be less successful.
 That’s because continuous overeating can stretch the pouch so that it holds more food.

 The types of gastric restrictive procedures include:

 LAGB is most often done using a laparoscope rather than through an open incision.
 This method uses a few small incisions for the laparoscopic tools to reach the inside of the stomach.
 The surgeon does the surgery while looking at a TV monitor.
 Laparoscopic gastric surgery usually reduces the length of the hospital stay.
 It also reduces the amount of scarring, and often results in quicker recovery than an "open" or standard method.

 Bariatric surgery is currently the best choice for lasting weight loss in people who are severely obese when nonsurgical methods of weight loss have not worked.

 Potential candidates for bariatric surgery include:

 Because the surgery can have serious side effects, the long-term health benefits must be greater than the risks.

 People with a BMI of 60 or more or those who have already had some type of stomach surgery may not be able to have laparoscopic surgery.

-Although not all risks are fully known, bariatric surgery does help many people to reduce or get rid of some health-related obesity problems.
+Although not all risks are fully known, bariatric surgery does help many people reduce or get rid of some obesity-related health problems.
 It may help to:

 Surgery for weight loss is not for everybody.
 But these procedures can be highly effective in people who are motivated to follow their healthcare provider's guidelines for nutrition and exercise after surgery.

 There may be other reasons for your healthcare provider to advise a gastric banding procedure.

 As with any surgery, complications may happen.
 They may include: